camunda-community-hub/camunda-7-to-8-migration/test-example-diagrams/src/main/resources/multiinstances-callactivity/MultiInstancesCallActivity.md

-# Multi Instance Service Task
+# Multi Instance Call Activity

 ## Definition
 Four multi instance task are created, with all combinations: